We are going to explain some things about this site that may be new to some of you.

 Some times the shows are not clear or the beginning /ending is missing.
 Why?

-When you click on to an Old Time Radio show you are clicking on to a piece of history.
+When you click on to a radio show you are clicking on to a piece of history.
 In 1945 there were fewer than 7,000 working TV sets in the country and

 only nine stations on the air; three in New York, two each in Chicago and Los Angeles, and one each in Philadelphia and Schenectady, NY.
 It wasn't until the